Trafficking Risk in Sub-Saharan African Supply Chains

 POLITICAL INSTABILITY OR CONFLICT

-Swaziland scores an 87.6 on the 2016 Fragile States Index, placing it in the “High Warning” Category.[33]
-The non-democratic political situation is reportedly a strong deterrent to international investment.[34]
+Eswatini scored a 79.1 on the 2023 Fragile States Index, placing it in the “High Warning” Category and continuing its decline from a score of 88.8 in 2017.[42]
+The non-democratic political situation is reportedly a strong deterrent to international investment.[43]
+Foreign 7 direct investment only accounts for 2.4 percent of the country’s GDP in 2021, compared to 9.7 percent in 1998.[44]

 LEVEL OF CRIME AND VIOLENCE